This post lets you discover all GED® class locations and test centers in the Santa Fe region.

 The four testing GED fields are Mathematics, Literacy, Social Studies, and Science.

-The HiSET contains five subtests (literacy includes individual writing and reading tests) that are not offered separately.
+The HiSET contains five subtests (literacy includes individual writing and reading tests) that are offered separately, too.

 Santa Fe GED-HiSET prep facilities